isomerpages/nlb-biblioasia/_oct-2021/how-changi-airport-came-to-be/photo-essay-and-further-resources.md

 #### Prime Minister Lee Kuan Yew's Role
 ![Alt text for image on Isomer site]
-<div style="background-color: white;">Prime Minister Lee Kuan Yew visited the uncompleted Changi Airport and was briefed on its progress on 4 November 1979. *	Ministry of Information and the Arts Collection, courtesy of National Archives of Singapore*</div>
+<div style="background-color: white;">Prime Minister Lee Kuan Yew visited the uncompleted Changi Airport and was briefed on its progress on 4 November 1979. <i>Ministry of Information and the Arts Collection, courtesy of National Archives of Singapore</i>.</div>

 Prime Minister Lee Kuan Yew was instrumental in the making of Changi Airport.
 In 1975, he decided to build a new airport at Changi on a site five times larger than the Paya Lebar Airport, going against consultants’ initial recommendation.
 The cost of relocation to Changi excluded the sunk cost of $800 million invested in the Paya Lebar airport.[^2]